-These are the achievements and accomplishments of our students obtained during Spring 2021.
-From funding for doctoral research to write-up grants, and publications, we celebrate these milestones in a year of enormous challenges.
+These are the achievements and accomplishments of our students in 2021.
+From funding for doctoral research to write-up grants, and from postdoctoral fellowships to publications, we celebrate these milestones in a year of enormous challenges.

 Dakota Straub wins Wenner-Grenner fellowship

 Congratulations to Dakota Straub on the receipt of her Wenner-Gren for dissertation field research.

 Hala Habib and Alexander Maier honored with major fellowships

 Congratulations to Hala Habib, who is the recipient of a Social Sciences and Humanities Research Council of Canada doctoral dissertation fellowship, and to Alexander Maier, who adds an NSF fellowship to his other awards for field research this year.

 Jasmine Pisapia has received a 2021 postdoctoral fellowship from the Social Sciences and Humanities Research Council of Canada

 Jasmine's postdoc will have her assume a position with the new Sensory Ethnography program at McGill University, in Montreal, Canada.

 Wenner-Gren recognizes several Columbia anthropology students with field research grants for 2021